richardsoncrowcodes/dominationchronicles.com/content/episodes/e014-domination-chronicles-guest-russel-diabo.md

 The conversation digs into the deceptive words and practices of so-called “reconciliation”, especially its latest incarnation as “economic reconciliation” for “Indigenous self-government”.
 Russell explains how the Canadian government operates a public relations “SWAT” team—“Special Words and Tactics”—to obscure the actual operations of its claim to a right of domination.

-**Russel Diabo’s Background**
+**Russell Diabo’s Background**
 --------------------------

 Diaboshares his lifelong involvement in Indigenous activism, which beganin his teens:

 *   **Early Activism**: He participated in the **1972 BIA building takeover** in Washington D.C. and the **1973 occupationof Wounded Knee**, where he witnessed firefights involving federal marshals.

-*   **Education**: A former high school dropout inspired by Vine Deloria Jr., he eventually earned a degree in Native Studies and attended graduateschool under Deloria.
+*   **Education**: A former high school dropout inspired by Vine Deloria Jr., he eventually earned a degree in Native Studies and attended graduate school under Deloria.
 *   **Professional Focus**: He has spent decades analyzing Canadian policy,specifically how the "rights recognition framework" oftenserves to limit rather than empower Indigenous peoples.

 **Key Themes: Domination and Policy**